 Darboven became known for her large scale minimalist installations of handwritten tables of numbers.
-Her conceptual work used an expanded landscape of materials – printed graph paper, calendars, magazine pages, and even language itself – to formulate her complex and sprawling allegories of time, history, and existence.
+Her early graph-paper drawings, crowded with calculations, seethed with mental energy.
+In addition to graph paper, her conceptual work used an expanded landscape of materials – calendars, magazine pages, and even language itself – to formulate her complex and sprawling allegories of time, history, and existence.

 In the 1980s, Darboven expanded her scope by including musical arrangements and photographs in her displays.
 In her “Mathematical Music” she converted numbers, contained in her rows and columns, into sounds.
 Numbers were assigned to certain notes and translated into musical scores.
 They were adapted into performable musical compositions